Cookie Consent by Free Privacy Policy Generator

 Even small amounts of alcohol can:

-• Increase drowsiness and sedation
+• Increased drowsiness and sedation

 • Slow your breathing—potentially to dangerous levels